atoyegbe/atoyegbe/README.md

 ### Hi there I'm Adeyemi 👋

 - 🔭 I’m currently working on A Quiz App
-- 🌱 I’m currently learning Python(Django/Flask) and JavaScript(Vue)
+- 🌱 I’m currently learning Python(Django/Flask) and JavaScript(React)
 - 👯 I’m looking to collaborate on Backend Projects
 - 🤔 I’m looking for help with an Entry-Level Backend Job
 - 📫 How to reach me: @deyemie__